odulcy/Dotfiles/README.md

 # Requirements

+If you are on a fresh install on Arch, use :

 ```bash
 sudo pacman -S xorg-xinit xorg-server xorg-xrandr i3-gaps ttf-dejavu git base-devel dmenu ttf-ubuntu-font-family ttf-font-awesome python-pip archlinux-keyring xfce4-terminal firefox feh imagemagick xorg-xprop
 ```